As a commonwealth country, Kenya’s legal system descends from English common law.

 Enforcement and Remedies

 There are various remedies available for patent infringement.
-A patent owner can institute legal proceedings at the Industrial Property Tribunal (IPT) established under the Industrial Property Act (IPA).
-The IPA gives powers to the IPT to grant an injunction to prevent imminent infringement or prohibit the continuation of an ongoing infringement.
+A patent owner can institute legal proceedings at the Industrial Property Tribunal (IPT) established under the IPA.
+The IPA empowers the IPT to grant an injunction to prevent imminent infringement or prohibit the continuation of an ongoing infringement.
 The IPT may also direct the infringing party to pay damages to the patent holder.
 Other remedies include patent revocation and invalidation, which may be granted where the IPT is satisfied that the circumstances of particular proceedings warrant it and that infringement has been demonstrated.

 The IPT also hears and determines appeals against decisions made by KIPI in relation to patent applications.